 Amperage in welding controls the depth of weld penetration.
 The more amperage that you have, the deeper the weld.
 However, you will also use more material to create the weld, the higher the amperage goes.

-Voltage acts as a kind of electrical pressure on the weld.
-It only affects the cosmetic surface of the weld, and low voltage welds tend to be tall and thin, where high voltage welds are smooth and flat.
+Voltage acts as an electrical pressure on the weld.
+It only affects the weld’s cosmetic surface, and low-voltage welds tend to be tall and thin, whereas high-voltage welds are smooth and flat.

 Available Power Supply

-If you buy a 220V welder in this instance, you will need to purchase a generator if you don’t have an outlet that supports it.
-You also need to check the breaker to the circuit for your welder because most household breakers will have 15-20 amp breakers and you may need 50-60 amps for your machine.
+If you buy a 220V welder, you will need to purchase a generator if you don’t have an outlet that supports it.
+You also need to check the circuit breaker for your welder, because most household breakers are 15-20 amps, and you may need 50-60 amps for your machine.

 What Factors To Consider When Looking For The Home Use Welder

-If you have a limited budget – you want to focus on the kind of welding that you will do most often.
+If you have a limited budget, focus on the kind of welding you will do most often.
 (3)

 You should also consider how you might extend the use of your machine when you buy it – will you need more amperage or voltage at a later date?
 Would a MIG, TIG and Stick welder be something you’d value (there are combination welders available), etc?

-Check the ratio of price to quality too.
+Check the price-to-quality ratio, too.
 Cheap machines might not last very long or need more regular maintenance than more expensive models.
 Finally, make sure to leave some budget for safety equipment (helmet, gloves, jacket, etc.) and for gas, wire, and other consumables.

 Frequently Asked Questions (FAQs)